Hindko

-Hindko to some extent is mutually intelligible with Punjabi and Saraiki, and has more affinities with the latter than with the former.
-Differences with other Punjabi varieties are more pronounced in the morphology and phonology than in the syntax.

-The word Hindko, commonly used to refer to a number of Indo-Aryan dialects spoken in the neighbourhood of Pashto, likely originally meant "the Indian language" (in contrast to Pashto).
+The name "Hindko" means "the Indian language" or "language of Hind", and refers to the Indo-Aryan speech forms spoken in the northern Indian subcontinent, in contrast to the neighbouring Pashto, an Iranic language spoken by the Pashtun people.
 An alternative local name for this language group is Hindki.
 A speaker of Hindko may be referred to as Hindki, Hindkun, or Hindkowan (Hindkuwan).

 Like other Lahnda varieties, Hindko is derived from the Shauraseni Prakrit.
+Hindko to some extent is mutually intelligible with Punjabi and Saraiki, and has more affinities with the latter than with the former.